RedHatInsights/javascript-clients/packages/notifications/doc/modules.md

 ▸ **notificationResourceV1CreateBehaviorGroupParamCreator**(...`config`): `Promise`<[`RequestArgs`](interfaces/RequestArgs.md)\>

+Creates a behavior group that defines which notifications will be sent to external services after an event is received.
+Use this endpoint to control the types of events users are notified about.

 **`Summary`**

-Create a behavior group - assigning actions and linking to event types as requested
+Create a behavior group

 **`Throws`**